Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Results

-Thus far, we have shown that algorithmic reliance is small and statistically indistinguishable from zero when aggregating across all disagreement cases.
-We next examine whether algorithmic reliance varies with the magnitude of disagreement between the two model scores.
+Thus far, we have shown that algorithmic sensitivity is small and statistically indistinguishable from zero when aggregating across all disagreement cases.
+We next examine whether algorithmic sensitivity varies with the magnitude of disagreement between the two model scores.
 Specifically, we restrict attention to applicants in the disagreement set $\mathcal{D}$ and stratify the sample by the absolute score gap, $|S_{i1}-S_{i2}|$.
-Within each stratum and disagreement direction, estimated effects correspond to conditional versions of algorithmic reliance that hold fixed both the direction and magnitude of model disagreement.
+Within each stratum and disagreement direction, estimated effects correspond to conditional versions of algorithmic sensitivity that hold fixed both the direction and magnitude of model disagreement.

 Table~\ref{tab:algorithmic-reliance-by-gap} reports the resulting estimates.
 Across most values of $|S_{i1}-S_{i2}|$, estimated effects are small and statistically indistinguishable from zero.
-Although a small number of strata exhibit statistically significant estimates at the 5\% level, most notably $|S_{i1}-S_{i2}|=3$ when Model~1 assigns the higher score, and $|S_{i1}-S_{i2}|=4$ and $5$ when Model~2 assigns the higher score, these effects do not follow a consistent or monotonic pattern as disagreement increases.

-The sign of the estimated effects is unstable across adjacent disagreement magnitudes, even within the same disagreement direction.
-For example, in the $S_{i1}>S_{i2}$ case, the estimate at $|S_{i1}-S_{i2}|=3$ is negative and statistically significant, while neighboring strata exhibit estimates of opposite sign.
-Similarly, in the $S_{i1}<S_{i2}$ case, statistically significant positive and negative estimates appear at adjacent disagreement levels.
+A small number of strata reach significance at the 5\% level, but the signs of these significant estimates are inconsistent across adjacent disagreement magnitudes within the same direction: $|S_{i1}-S_{i2}|=3$ in the $S_1>S_2$ case is negative and significant, while neighboring strata are positive; in the $S_1<S_2$ case, $|S_{i1}-S_{i2}|=4$ and $5$ are significant in opposite directions.

-Consistent with this lack of systematic structure, the overall disagreement-specific estimates reported at the bottom of each panel recover the small and imprecise effects reported in Table~\ref{tab:algorithmic-reliance}.
-Taken together, these results provide no evidence that algorithmic reliance systematically increases with the magnitude of score disagreement.
-If decision-makers were increasingly influenced by score favorability as disagreement grows, we would expect effects to become larger in magnitude and more consistently signed at higher values of $|S_{i1}-S_{i2}|$.
-Instead, estimated effects fluctuate in both direction and size, suggesting that the isolated statistically significant estimates are unlikely to reflect a coherent reliance mechanism.
+If decision-makers were increasingly influenced by score favorability as disagreement grew, we would expect effects to become larger in magnitude and more consistently signed at higher values of $|S_{i1}-S_{i2}|$.
+Instead, estimated effects fluctuate in both direction and size, suggesting that the isolated significant estimates are unlikely to reflect a consistent pattern of sensitivity.